 Step 2 – Let those close to you or those responsible for your care know you have an Advance Directive

 Electronic Advance Directive sites will often send electronic copies to your family members and physicians if you provide their e-mail addresses.
 Maryland hospitals link to Mydirectives.com through CRISP the Maryland electronic medical record system, so Maryland hospitals can access your Advance Directives when you are admitted.
 Until the entire country engages with the digital format, however, it is recommended that you carry a wallet card notifying medical professionals that you have an Advance Directive on file.

 Note: In the state of Maryland, an Advance Directive must be signed by two witnesses, but they do not need to be notarized.
-The witnesses cannot be your Health Care Agent or someone who stands to benefit monetarily from your passing.
+The witnesses cannot be your Health Care Agent/Health Proxy or someone who stands to benefit monetarily from your passing.
 Your Advance Directive can be changed or updated at any time.

 Most Advance Directives include these three sections: